Creating and Managing Workflows

 Important

 The admin that creates a workflow is automatically assigned as the owner and a personal access token is created for that workflow.
 If that admin leaves the organization, the workflow is considered orphaned because it doesn't have an owner and the personal access token becomes invalid.
 Executions of this workflow might fail with unauthorized errors.
-Before an admin leaves, all workflows created by that user need to be exported and recreated by another user.
+Before an admin leaves, all workflows created by that user need to be exported and recreated by another user, or the workflow can be assigned to another admin.
 This will generate a new personal access token for the workflow and assign a new owner.

 Tip